 At the same time, you need a business type that doesn’t require interacting with people.
 There aren’t many options in the physical world that allow you to do this.
 However, making money online is an entirely different story.

-Here, there are multiple approaches that don’t require any human interaction at all.
-Additionally, if you chose to have any interaction, it would tend to be via email or social media, rather than in person.
+Beyond that, there are multiple approaches that don’t require any human interaction at all.
+If you chose to have any interaction, it would tend to be via email or social media, rather than in person, as with the writing example above.
 As such, an online business offers you much more control over your interactions and over your environment.

 There are many different ways to make money online but in this post, I’m going to specifically focus on the options that limit human interaction as much as possible.
 For example, buying and reselling products may not be an appealing idea because this often relies on you physically going to local stores to pick items, or dealing with annoying customer returns.